-So what does a Botswana safari cost?
+So you want to go to Botswana, but what does a Botswana safari cost?

 When someone tells us that they want to do an “affordable safari in Botswana” in peak season, we give a little inward sigh.
 As they’ll either need to look at a participation mobile camping safari.
 Which is not what we do.
 Or they’ll need to rethink…

-But these safari prices exclude the international flights, as obviously that depends on where you are travelling from and how you choose to fly…
+These safari prices exclude the international flights, as obviously that depends on where you are travelling from and how you choose to fly…

 Green Season – December to March (sometimes excluding the Festive season)